-The fund's investment process does not include an assessment of climate-related risks and opportunities when selecting underlying securities.
-As a result, there is no formal governance around climate-related risks and opportunities.
+The Fund's investment process includes an assessment of climate-related issues when selecting underlying holdings, however this is not formally monitored as the Fund has no climate-related objective.

 04. Fund climate metrics

 This section of the report focuses on the carbon, and other greenhouse gas, emissions associated with the underlying companies in which the Fund ultimately invests.